LDZPLN1/JARS-Net-Logger-Public/README.md

 ## Updating

-Similar to installation, but does not alter the config.php of an existing installation and only add/updates new/modified files
+Similar to installation, but does not alter the config.php file of an existing installation and only adda/updates new/modified files

 - `git clone https://github.com/LDZPLN1/JARS-Net-Logger-Public.git`
 - `cd BASH`